We hope you'll come visit us soon. In order to help your visit go more smoothly here's the basics.

 Parking: We have plenty of free parking available.
 If you come a little late and find the main parking lot full, there is an overflow lot just down the hill.
 If the weather is inclement you're welcome to use our drive through awning to drop off passengers.

 Welcome: When you enter you will be greeted by one of out hosts or hostesses.
+(NOTE: Due to covid-19 Our hosts are not greeting people as they come in the door.)
 They will give you a bulletin, that will explain the order of service and what's coming up in our church life.
 Feel free to ask our host/hostesses any questions.

 Sabbath School: If you arrive during our Sabbath School time, 9:30 -10:30 AM, you will be invited to join one of our Bible study groups, called Sabbath School.
 We have classes for all ages from birth through adult.
 For kids, these are age appropriate bible classes led by background checked trusted leaders.
 For teens and adults we have discussion based classes on various topics.
 Most of our adult classes follow the official Adult Bible Study Guide from the Seventh-day Adventist Church.
 To see the current topic click here.
 For more information on our Children's Sabbath School click here.

 Worship Service: If you arrive after 10:30 am, we will direct you to the main auditorium for our main worship service.
 You may sit in any available seat.
 Our service is a traditional service incorporating singing, prayer and Bible teaching.
 We will invite you to fill out one of our "Blue Cards" to let us know how we can better connect with you.